 - How does the content production process work?

 These questions stand for the following five basic pillars that support a social media marketing strategy and help create content ideas, let’s have a look.

 Get 7 days free trial access to all tools.

 Pillars of social media content

-Here are the basic pillars of social media content:
+Here are the basic social media content pillars:

 1. Educational Content

 This is truly the MOST critical content pillar for success.
 The only way to show someone that you are an expert is to expose your brilliance on the subject.